What Are Some Jaw Exercises to Reduce TMJ Pain?

 Why Jaw Exercises Help With TMJ Pain

 The TMJ is a delicate joint that depends on balanced muscle activity from the jaw, neck, and face.
 When these muscles become overactive or fatigued, the joint experiences added strain.
-Research published in recent years shows that gentle, coordinated jaw exercises can lead to:
+Research published in recent years shows that gentle, coordinated jaw exercises for TMJ pain can lead to:

 • Reduced jaw and facial pain